Body Fat Percentage Chart: Healthy Ranges by Age and Gender

 BMI cannot distinguish between muscle and fat.
 A 6-foot tall, 220-pound athlete with 12 percent body fat and a 6-foot tall, 220-pound sedentary person with 30 percent body fat have the exact same BMI of 29.9 (classified as "overweight").
 Their health risks, however, are vastly different.
 The athlete is extremely fit, while the sedentary individual may be at elevated risk for metabolic disease.

 Both metrics have their place.
-Use our BMI Calculator for a quick screening and our Body Fat Calculator for a more nuanced assessment of your body composition.
-Complementing these with our Waist-to-Hip Ratio Calculator provides insight into fat distribution patterns that are closely linked to metabolic health.
+Use our BMI Calculator for a quick screening and our Body Fat Calculator for a more nuanced body-composition estimate.
+Complementing these with our Waist-to-Hip Ratio Calculator adds context about fat distribution, which matters for cardiometabolic risk.

 How to Measure Body Fat Percentage